muneeb50/react-chat-app/README.md

 # React Chat App
-This is a chat application for multiple users developed in Reactjs and backend is handled by third-part api https:chatengine.io
+This is a chat application for multiple users developed in Reactjs and backend is handled by third-part api https://chatengine.io/

-Note: You may need to setup account at chatengine.io, and add credentials (projectId) in App.
+##### Note: You may need to setup account at chatengine.io, add credentials/projectId in App.

 In the project directory, you can run: